-The Company may face significant competition for business combination opportunities and such competition may cause the Company to be unsuccessful in completing a Business Combination or may result in the consideration payable for a successful Business Combination being higher than would otherwise have been the case.
+The Company may face significant competition for business combination opportunities and such competition may cause the Company to be unsuccessful in completing a Business Combination or may result in the consideration payable for a successful Business Combination being higher than would otherwise have been the case

-The Company expects to encounter intense competition, including from affiliated special purpose acquisition companies, in some or all of the business combination opportunities that the Company may explore, particularly due to the interest in the European technology industry as an investment opportunity in the past few years, which may reduce the number of potential targets for a Business Combination or increase the consideration payable for such targets.
-The Company might be competing with larger and better funded technology companies, strategic buyers, sovereign wealth funds, other blank cheque companies and public and private investment funds (including affiliated entities), which may be well established and have extensive experience in identifying and completing business combinations.
+The Company expects to encounter intense competition in some or all of the business combination opportunities that the Company may explore, which may reduce the number of potential targets for a Business Combination or increase the consideration payable for such targets.
+The Company might be competing with larger and better funded strategic buyers, sovereign wealth funds, other blank cheque companies and public and private investment funds, which may be well established and have extensive experience in identifying and completing business combinations.
 A number of these competitors may also possess greater technical, financial, human and other resources than the Company.
+In addition, because there are more blank cheque companies seeking to enter into a business combination with available targets, the competition for available targets with attractive fundamentals or business models may increase, which could cause targets companies to demand improved financial terms.
 While the Company believes there are numerous target companies or businesses that it could potentially combine with using the proceeds from the Offering, its ability to compete will be limited by its financial resources.
 This competitive limitation gives competitors an advantage in pursuing the Business Combination with certain target companies or businesses, see also "- The ability of the Company to negotiate a Business Combination on favourable terms could be adversely affected by a potential target company or business being aware of the Company's limited business objective and the limited time to complete the Business Combination may decrease the time in which due diligence on potential target companies or businesses may be conducted as the Company approaches the Business Combination Deadline".
 As a result, the Company cannot assure investors that it will be successful against such competition.
 Such competition may cause the Company to be unsuccessful in completing a Business Combination or may result in the consideration payable for a successful Business Combination being higher than would otherwise have been the case.